Elimination Chamber (2021): Storylines

 In December 2020, Riddle began a feud with United States Champion Bobby Lashley.
 On the January 4 episode of Raw, Riddle defeated Lashley in a non-title match to earn a title match the following week, however, Riddle lost to Lashley.
 On the January 25 episode, Riddle earned another title opportunity against Lashley by defeating Lashley's fellow Hurt Business stablemates in a gauntlet match.
-Riddle received his title match the following week on Raw where Riddle would defeat Lashley by disqualification, but did not win the championship.
+Riddle received his title match the following week on Raw where Riddle would defeat Lashley by disqualification, but did not win the championship as titles do not change hands by disqualification unless stipulated.
 The following week, Riddle confronted Keith Lee, where he stated that he needed to win the United States Championship.
 Lee, however, took issue with Riddle losing his title matches and then stated that it was time for someone else to step up to Lashley.
 Lee then stated that he would defeat Lashley and he could also beat Riddle.
 Later that night, Lee defeated Riddle.
 Following the match, Lashley attacked Lee and Riddle.
 Lashley was subsequently scheduled to defend the United States Championship against Lee and Riddle at Elimination Chamber.
 The day of the event, however, Lee was pulled from the match due to a reported injury.
 A fatal four-way match was then scheduled for the Kickoff pre-show between Ricochet, Elias, John Morrison, and Mustafa Ali to fill Lee's vacated spot in the triple threat match for the U.S. title.

 On the February 12 episode of SmackDown, WWE official Adam Pearce scheduled Universal Champion Roman Reigns to defend his title in an Elimination Chamber match at Elimination Chamber.
-However, Reigns' special counsel, Paul Heyman, pointed out that Reigns' contract only stated that Reigns had to defend the championship at the event, but not necessarily inside of the eponymous structure.
+However, Reigns's special counsel, Paul Heyman, pointed out that Reigns's contract only stated that Reigns had to defend the championship at the event, but not necessarily inside of the eponymous structure.
 To Pearce's displeasure, it was then decided that the winner of SmackDown's Elimination Chamber match at the event would get an immediate championship match against Reigns that same night.
-Pearce named Reigns' cousin, Jey Uso, and Kevin Owens, who Reigns defeated at the Royal Rumble in a Last Man Standing match, as the first two participants for the match, with the other four spots determined by qualification matches that same episode.
+Pearce named Reigns's cousin, Jey Uso, and Kevin Owens, who Reigns defeated at the Royal Rumble in a Last Man Standing match, as the first two participants for the match, with the other four spots determined by qualification matches that same episode.
 Baron Corbin and Sami Zayn then qualified by defeating Rey Mysterio and Dominik Mysterio in a tag team match, and later, Cesaro and Daniel Bryan defeated SmackDown Tag Team Champions Dolph Ziggler and Robert Roode in a non-title tag team match to fill the final two spots.